Table of content

 13 - Don’t forget states in buttons

-Buttons are fundamental elements of web design, providing interactive functionality and serving as important call-to-action components.
+Buttons are fundamental web design elements.
+They provide interactivity and act as key call-to-action components.

 <button class="primary-button">Save Changes</button>